sunzhida/FoodSharing/README.md

 # Food, Emotion and Sharing on Social Media

-Principal Investigator: HKUST HCI Initiative, Department of Computer Science and Engineering Faculty Advisor:  Professor Xiaojuan MA
+__Principal Investigator__: HKUST HCI Initiative, Department of Computer Science and Engineering

-Other Investigator(s): EPFL Human-Computer Interaction Group
+__Other Investigator__: EPFL Human-Computer Interaction Group
 _______________________________________________________________________________

 Purpose of this Study